fbedussi/mysite/cv_bedussi.md

 # Francesco Bedussi
 Senior front end and JavaScript developer.

-Born in Brescia, Italy on the 12th of August 1976
+Born in Brescia, Italy, on the 12th of August 1976

 [francesco@francescobedussi.it](mailto:francesco@francescobedussi.it) | [www.francescobedussi.it](http://www.francescobedussi.it) | +39 329 2172735